The Skirball Cultural Center’s Top 10 Things to See and Do

 2. Noah’s Ark Store

 If you can get your child to leave Noah’s Ark without wanting to take something from it home, we commend you.
 If not, head to the gift shop upstairs.
 Souvenirs such as drawing and picture books, calendars, key chains, and stuffed animals are available.
 It’s a great way to give your kids something to remember the exhibit by without hurting your wallet.

 The second floor above the Noah’s Ark exhibit holds the opportunity for children to make their own archeological discoveries.
 Before you head there, you can give them an idea of what to look for by examining the archaeological findings showcased outside the main entrance to Noah’s Ark.
 Have your kids dig through the sand pits for archeological treasure.
 Keep in mind that this feature of the museum is only open Saturdays and Sundays from 10:00 a.m. to 4:00 p.m.

 4. Family Amphitheater

 Once you exit Noah’s Ark, you’ll immediately come across Skirball’s gorgeous outdoor amphitheater.
-Saturdays and Sundays from June 22 to September 1 at 12:00 p.m. and 2:00 p.m., bring your kids along for a fun afternoon of dance and music performances.
-The full detailed schedule of performances is available on the Skirball Cultural Center’s website.
+Summer at the Skirball is prime time to bring the kids along for a fun afternoon of dance and music performances (like Sunset Concerts).
+Go to the museum’s calendar for a full schedule of performances dates and times.

 6. Rainbow Arbor